markchristianlacap/nuxt-net-monitoring/README.md

   * Click **Run Speed Test** for an on-demand test
   * Hourly automated tests update live charts automatically
 * **History**: Explore past ping, bandwidth, and speed test data.

----

-## 🔧 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature-name`)
-3. Commit your changes (`git commit -m "Add feature"`)
-4. Push to the branch (`git push origin feature-name`)
-5. Open a pull request

----

-## 📄 License

-This project is licensed under the MIT License.

----

-If you want, I can also **add a small diagram showing the system architecture** with Ping, SNMP, and Speedtest integration so anyone can understand it at a glance.

-Do you want me to add that diagram?